-In accordance with Faculty policy, if the petition is not approved, or if there is no petition, a grade of zero will be assigned for the missed examination, assignment, or other mandatory course/program requirement.
+If the petition is not approved, or if there is no petition a grade of zero will be assigned for the missed examination, assignment or other mandatory course/program requirement.

-If the petition is granted the course coordinator will be expected to proceed with the appropriate action according to the course policy.
+If the petition is approved the course coordinator will be expected to proceed with the appropriate action according to the course policy.
 Course policy must conform to the University Assessment and Grading Practices Policy.